open-company/open-company-bot/README.md

 **oc.bot.fsm**
 Defines all the state machines that make up conversations and a few helpers related to these.

+**oc.bot.language**
+Various helper functions to check if a string matches a certain pattern (yes, no, etc.).
+Intended be expanded as requirements evolve.

+**oc.bot.message**
+Messages sent to users need to be formatted, they need to be parameterised and they need to be read from a description provided inside `scripts/`.
+This namespace does all of that.

 **oc.bot.slack**
-We want to interact with Slack through their Realtime API, potentially the bot should run on multiple teams for which multiple connections are required.
-This namespace implements basic building blocks to create, manage and destroy websocket connections to Slacks API.
+We want to interact with Slack through their Real Time Messaging API.
+Potentially the bot should run on multiple teams for which multiple connections are required.
+This namespace implements basic building blocks to create, manage and destroy websocket connections to Slack's Real Time Messaging API.

-**oc.bot.utils**
+**oc.bot.slack-api**
+We also need to interact with Slack through their Web API.
+This namespace wraps simple HTTP requests to the Slack API.

+**oc.bot.lib.utils**
 Generic stuff that is not tied to any particular domain.

 #### Notes on Overall Design